kids-first/kf-rnaseq-workflow/docs/GENCODE_BENCHMARK.md

 - `heatmap`: Heatmap plot comparing baseline and call samples by RSEM gene TPM values for ENSGs in the target_genes file
 - `corr`: Heatmap CSV comparing baseline and call samples by RSEM gene TPM values for ENSGs in the target_genes file
-- `tsne`: tSNE plot clustering baseline and call samples by RSEM gene TMP values for ENSGs in the target_genes files
+- `tsne`: tSNE plot clustering baseline and call samples by RSEM gene TPM values for ENSGs in the target_genes files
 - `fusion_comp_raw`: Stacked bar chart showing shared and unique fusions for each sample
 - `fusion_comp_pct`: Stacked bar chart showing percente of shared and unique fusions for each sample
 - `fusion_comp_uniqs`: Files with unique fusions for each sample x label